(Photo Credit: Credit: Mark Newman / Getty Images)

 Coyotes

 Sometimes referred to as the ‘prairie wolf’, this canine is often associated with the South, but can be found just about anywhere in the United States.
-This species used to be much less numerous, but after wolves were all but eradicated, the coyote’s population exploded.
-Despite popular belief, coyotes aren’t always lone animals, and frequently are found traveling in small packs.
+This species used to be much less numerous, but after wolves were eradicated, the coyote’s population exploded.
+Despite popular belief, coyotes aren’t always lone animals and frequently are found traveling in small packs.

 Coyotes aren’t inherently dangerous – they will frequently be scared away by larger dogs.
-But in suburban areas, where life is often hard for wild animals, coyotes can create dangerous interactions with dogs.
+However, in suburban areas, where life is often hard for wild animals, coyotes can create dangerous interactions with dogs.
 Medium to large-sized breeds will often be viewed as competition for resources, while small breeds may be viewed as prey.
-This doesn’t make coyotes ‘mean’ or ‘bad’ – they’re just acting on natural instinct.
+This doesn’t make coyotes ‘mean’ or ‘bad’ – they act on instinct.

-If you live in an area where coyotes are common, supervise your dog even within your backyard.
+Supervise your dog even within your backyard if you live where coyotes are common.
 Coyotes can dig under or jump fences.
-If you have a small dog, like a Chihuahua or Pomeranian, be especially careful to watch them while they play outdoors.
-Coyotes can sometimes be deterred from properties with repellents; commonly used repellents are bottled urine from wolves and mountain lions, both of which naturally predate on coyotes.
+If you have a small dog, like a Chihuahua or Pomeranian, be especially careful to watch it while it plays outdoors.
+Coyotes and subsequent attacks can sometimes be deterred with repellents; commonly used repellents are bottled urine from wolves and mountain lions, which naturally predate on coyotes.

 Wolves

 Wolves are unlikely to be a problem for you and your canine unless you live in one of the few ranges where they are common.
-These canines are frequently thought of as being dangerous wild animals that threaten pets and livestock.
-However, there have only been three fatal attacks on humans in the last century – one was by a rabid wolf, and one by a pet wolf.
+These canines are frequently considered dangerous wild animals that threaten pets and livestock.
+However, there have only been three fatal attacks on humans in the last century – one was by a rabid wolf and one by a pet wolf.
 Statistically speaking, a wolf attack on a human is almost impossible.

-If a wolf does attack your dog, don’t try to intervene in the fight.
-Instead, try to scare off the animal with a loud sound, like an air horn.
+If a wolf attacks your dog, don’t try to intervene in the fight.
+Instead, try to scare the animal off with a loud sound, like an air horn.

 Bears

-However, an off-leash dog approaching a bear can be seen as a threat.
-Bears are particularly aggressive in spring, when mother bears are protecting their young cubs.
-If you’re walking through an area where bears are present, keep your dog leashed.
+However, an off-leash dog approaching a bear can be considered a threat.
+Bears are particularly aggressive when mother bears protect their young cubs in spring.
+Keep your dog leashed if you’re walking through an area where bears are present.
 And if bears are sighted in your neighborhood, keep an eye on your pup even if they’re contained in your backyard.

 Mountain Lions

-The mountain lion, also commonly known as the puma or catamount, is North America’s only big cat (with the exception of jaguars that occasionally stray from their more common habitats in Mexico).
+The mountain lion, also commonly known as the puma or catamount, is North America’s only big cat (with the exception of jaguars, which occasionally stray from their more common habitats in Mexico).
 Mountain lions can weigh over 200 pounds, making them a fearsome predator to be avoided.
-Additionally, they are very territorial, and are known to attack pets and humans even when unprovoked if they perceive them as invaders of their territory.
+Additionally, they are very territorial and are known to attack pets and humans even when unprovoked if they perceive them as invaders of their territory.

-Small dogs are less likely to be considered a potential threat, but more likely to be considered prey.
+Small dogs are less likely to be considered a potential threat but more likely to be considered prey.
 It isn’t uncommon for mountain lions to take unsupervised cats or small dogs as a meal.
 If you live in an area where mountain lions are common, be especially cautious when exercising your pets.
 Avoid nighttime walks if possible.
 Consider staying outdoors while your pet plays in the backyard to keep an eye on them.
-Consider joining a dog walking group to go on outings with; mountain lions are less likely to approach a group of people as opposed to a single person.
+Consider joining a dog walking group to go on outings with; mountain lions are less likely to approach a group of people than a single person.

 Snakes

-If your dog is bitten by a snake, make an effort to identify the species.
-If you’re unfamiliar with snakes, try to note important details – the shape of the snake’s head, body, and notable colors and markings.
+If your dog is bitten by a snake, try to identify the species.
+If you’re unfamiliar with snakes, note important details – the shape of the snake’s head, body, and notable colors and markings.
 Then, bring your dog to the vet ASAP.
-If the snake is venomous, you have a limited window of time in which you can get your beloved pet treatment.
+If the snake is venomous, you have a limited time to get your beloved pet treatment.
 Luckily, for incidents where your dog is bitten by a non-venomous snake, you likely will need very little veterinary intervention.

 You can avoid snakebites by using caution when entering snakes’ habitats.
-Like other wild animals, snakes don’t have a passion for attacking – they’re just defending themselves and their territories.
+Like other wild animals, snakes aren’t passionate about attacking – they’re just defending themselves and their territories.
 Some dangerous snakes, such as venomous cottonmouths or copperheads, are common around water, so use caution when swimming in lakes or rivers.

 Alligators

 Alligators are uncommon in most of the U.S. – dog owners residing in New England or the Midwest, you don’t need to worry.
 But for dog owners who live or vacation with their pets in the South, alligators are a reasonable worry.
-You won’t see alligators when hiking in most forests, but habitats near water such as beaches or marshes can provide homes for alligators.
+You won’t see alligators when hiking in most forests, but habitats near water, such as beaches or marshes, can provide homes for alligators.
+Sadly, alligators may still attack dogs in suburban areas.
 Despite alligators’ large sizes, they are easily hidden in the water, and you may not even know they’re present.

 North America provides homes for a plentiful expanse of wild animals ranging from the species mentioned here to foxes, pine martens, and bats.
-Overall, you’re unlikely to have a negative interaction with a wild animal if you exercise caution.
+If you exercise caution, you’re unlikely to negatively interact with a wild animal, but it’s important to be aware of the wild animals that attack dogs.
 Keep your pet leashed when exploring nature.
 There are designated places to allow your pet to run off-leash, such as dog parks, where you don’t need to run the risk of your pet startling wildlife.

-Around your home, there are things you can do to prevent wildlife encounters.
+There are things you can do around your home to prevent wildlife encounters.
 Consider installing fencing; this is enough to keep out most, but not all, unwanted visitors.
 Repellents can be used to make your home inhospitable to wildlife.
-Use caution when putting out food sources like bird feeders, cat food, or open trash receptacles, all of which can be an easy meal for wildlife.
+Use caution when putting out food sources like bird feeders, cat food, or open trash receptacles, all of which can be easy meals for wildlife.

 monitoring_string = "c1299fe10ba49eb54f197dd4f735fcdc"